Kenner Star Wars action figures: Description

-The Star Wars action figures are plastic, usually smaller than four inches (10 cm), and are typically poseable at five points on their bodies, though there are many differences and unique qualities in the individual figures that depart from these norms.
-Kenner's Star Wars action figures were produced along with vehicles and playsets based on the Star Wars movies.
+The Star Wars action figures are plastic, usually smaller than four inches (10 cm), and typically can be articulated at five points on their bodies, though there are many differences and unique qualities in the individual figures that depart from these norms.
+The majority of figures were packaged individually, attached to "cardbacks" in a plastic blister.
+The action figures were produced alongside tie-in vehicles and playsets inspired by the movies.

-The majority of figures were packaged individually attached to "cardbacks" in a plastic blister.